 It’s a common term, but let’s look at what it really means by breaking the word hypothyroidism apart.

-**thyroid: This refers to a gland in your neck which releases important thyroid hormones: T4, T3, T2, T1 and calcitonin.
+–thyroid: Here is the word that refers to a gland in your neck which releases important thyroid hormones: T4, T3, T2, T1 and calcitonin.
 T4 is the storage thyroid hormone.
 T3 is the active thyroid hormone.

-**ism: This refers to the fact that hypothyroid is a “condition”.
+–ism: Refers to the fact that hypothyroid is a “condition”.

 Causes of hypothyroidism

 Having a less-than-normal release of thyroid hormones, aka hypothyroidism, has many causes:

 - autoimmune Hashimoto’s disease (also known as Hashi’s)

 - Graves’ disease treatment (removal of gland and/or RAI)